Lorenzo1Damiani2/My-Portfolio/README.md

 5)Exploratory analysis with hypothesis testing and OLS regressions\
 6)Image processing\
 7)Sentiment analysis(dataset is in the corrispondent folder)\
-8)Application of simple and multivariate regression in a ML project
+8)Application of simple and multivariate regression in a ML project\
+9)Application of logistic regression and oversampling in a ML project